Yitzchok/easypost-async-csharp/README.md

-# EasyPost .Net Client Library
+# EasyPost Async .Net Client Library

-EasyPost is a simple shipping API.
+EasyPost Async is a simple shipping API using the .net 4.5 Task Async API.
 You can sign up for an account at https://easypost.com

 ## Documentation